Plant Height: 18 inches

-Ornamental Features: Vivid Obedient Plant has masses of beautiful spikes of rose hooded flowers with pink overtones rising above the foliage from mid summer to early fall, which are most effective when planted in groupings.
-The flowers are excellent for cutting.
-Its pointy leaves remain dark green in colour throughout the season.
+Ornamental Features: Blue Umbrellas Hosta features dainty spikes of white tubular flowers rising above the foliage in early summer.
+Its attractive textured heart-shaped leaves remain blue in colour throughout the season.
 The fruit is not ornamentally significant.

 - Mass Planting